+'''

+int mb_begin_module(struct mb_interpreter_t s, const char n);

+'''

-''' int mb_begin_module(struct mb_interpreter_t s, const char n); This function begins a module with a module name.
-All functions registered after a module began will be put in that module. '''
+This function begins a module with a module name.
+All functions registered after a module began will be put in that module.
+A module is as known as namespace in some other programming languages.